-Nowadays you can visit Kennecott and “the impressive structures and artifacts that remain represent an ambitious time of exploration, discovery, and technological innovation.
+Nowadays tourists can visit Kennecott and its mining infrastructure.
+The spirit of Kennecott could not be better expressed than by these words from the National Park Service tour guides: Tthe impressive structures and artifacts that remain represent an ambitious time of exploration, discovery, and technological innovation.
 They tell stories of westward expansion, World War I politics and economy” .
-The spirits of Kennecott could not be better expressed than by these words from the National Park Service tour guides.
-We did a guided 2h-tour and can say it is totally worth the (nowadays oil than copper) dollars.
+We did a guided 3h-tour and can say it is definitely worth the price of the ticket.